 - PAHs come from sources like tobacco smoke, wood smoke, vehicles, asphalt roads, or smoke from prescribed burning.
 They are products of incomplete combustion.

 - There are many types of PAHs.
 They have different sizes, shapes, compositions, and health effects.
-Visit the Oregon State University Superfund Research Center website for more information on PAHs.
+More information on PAHs: Oregon State University Superfund Research Center website

 Where are PAHs being monitored in Minnesota?